The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 Trevor Connor 33:58

-And for everybody moving forward, who gets spammed by that newsletter?
-Ek is the one that writes.
-So it’s come full circle in pretty much all aspects of her life.
+And for everybody moving forward, who gets spammed by that newsletter – EK is the one that writes it now – so it’s come full circle in pretty much all aspects of her life.

 EK 34:10

 Yeah, it’s fun, isn’t it?
-Yeah.
-So no, I guess I was interested in what you’re doing.
-I think the future of media I mean, as we know, like digital media is in a very interesting space right now.
-And the future of media, I think, is already niche and is going to become even more niche.
-And I could see that fast talk was definitely leaning into a niche.
+Yeah, so no, I guess I was interested in what you’re doing.
+I think the future of media – I mean, as we know, like digital media is in a very interesting space right now and the future of media, I think, is already niche and is going to become even more niche and I could see that Fast Talk was definitely leaning into a niche.
 But yeah, just interested to see what you’re doing and what the future plans and direction were.
 And here I am.
-Well, then

-I think that that’s something that’s very interesting about media in this day and age is fast talk is pretty niche, but at the same time, we’re able to pivot and we’re able to listen to our consumers.
-We’re able to change our content and we’ve been involving more triathlon Advocate has infected us just like we in fact Did her.
-And I think that that’s really powerful at this point in time.
-And in this building, we have such a wide range of individuals with individual experiences and expertise, and us being able to leverage that I think is really, really terrific.
+Well, then I think that that’s something that’s very interesting about media in this day and age is Fast Talk is pretty niche, but at the same time, we’re able to pivot and we’re able to listen to our consumers.
+We’re able to change our content and we’ve been involving more triathlon – Emma Kate has infected us just like we infected her and I think that that’s really powerful at this point in time and in this building, we have such a wide range of individuals with individual experiences and expertise, and us being able to leverage that I think is really, really terrific.

 EK 35:15

-Yeah, you know, obviously, I could see the cycling influence in cycling, focus, fast talk, and you guys are already keen to expand that and expand horizons.
-And so sort of stepping into triathlon, but not just triathlon trail running Ultra running adventures, if you’d like, you know, there’s, there’s obviously, a large part of the fast audience who are key who is serious about their training, training, science, physiology, nutrition, recovery, etc, etc. They’re training to win or lose train into PR.
-But there’s also a lot of people out there who are just looking for their next adventure, and they want to be fit, and they want to enjoy it all.
-And they want to get the most from it.
-There’s also people who, you know, I think a lot of traffic.
-So this like, lifestyle oriented, you know, like your training is part and parcel of a overall healthy Well, life.
-And it might not be anything to do with beating your body or beating any competitors on race day.
-It’s about improving.
+Yeah, you know, obviously, I could see the cycling influence in cycling, focus, Fast Talk, and you guys are already keen to expand that and expand horizons and so sort of stepping into triathlon, but not just triathlon – trail running, ultra running, adventures, if you’d like, you know, there’s, there’s obviously, a large part of the Fast Talk audience who are key who is serious about their training, training, science, physiology, nutrition, recovery, etc, etc. – they’re training to win or train into PR, but there’s also a lot of people out there who are just looking for their next adventure, and they want to be fit, and they want to enjoy it all and they want to get the most from it.
+There’s also people who, you know, I think a lot of triathletes like this, lifestyle oriented, you know, like your training is part and parcel of a overall healthy, well life.
+And it might not be anything to do with beating your body or beating any competitors on race day – It’s about improving.
 You know, it’s like I said about that first triathlon of mine, you know, it’s about how do you get better?
 How do you improve your swim?
 How do you improve your bike?
 How do you improve your run?
 And so I think, you know, there’s, whether you are here to win, whether you’re here to just achieve, whether you’re here to explore, we were looking to create content that will help you do all those things.
-So

 Trevor Connor 36:24